Trade Stock Indices

 Index Symbol - SP 500:IND

-The 500 constituent stocks which constitute SP500 are chosen from the major industries in US economy.
-The calculation of this index is however different compared to other Indices: the price constituent of the 500 stocks also has got a weighting component that makes this stock index more volatile than others.
+The 500 component stocks which constitute SP500 are chosen from the major industries in US economy.
+The calculation of this index is however different compared to other Indices: the price component of the 500 stocks also has got a weighting component/constituent that makes this stock index more volatile than others.

 Strategy of Trading SP500 Index

-SP 500 recipe of calculating it makes it more volatile & therefore there are much more wider swings in the price movement of this stock index.
-Although this index generally moves upward over the long-term because US economy also shows strong and robust growth and is also the largest economy in the globe.
+SP 500 recipe of calculating it makes it more volatile and thence there are much more wider swings in the price movement of this stock index.
+Although this index generally moves upward over the long-term because US economy also shows strong and robust growth and is also the biggest economy in the globe.

 As a trader wanting to trade this index, be prepared for wider price swing & a little more volatility.

-As a trader you want to be biased and keep buying as the index moves upwards.
-When America economy is doing good (most times it's performing good) this upward trend is more likely to be in-favor.
-A good indices trade strategy would be to buy dips.
+As a index trader you want to be biased and keep on buying as the index moves upwards.
+When America economy is doing good (most times it is performing good) this upwards market trend is more than likely to be the one that is ongoing.
+A good indices strategy would be to buy dips.

-During economic slow-down and recession times, companies begin to report lower profits & lower growth prospects.
-It is due to this reason that traders begin to sell stocks of companies which are reporting and recording lower profits & therefore index tracking these particular stocks will also start to move downward.
+During economic slow down & recession periods, companies begin reporting lower earnings, lower profits & lowers growth prospects.
+It is due to this reason that traders start to sell stocks/shares of companies which are reporting and recording lower profits & therefore index tracking these particular stocks will also start to move downwards.

-Hence, during these times stock index trends are much more likely to be moving downward and as a trader you should also adjust your trading strategy accordingly to fit the prevailing downwards trends of the stock market index that you're trading.
+Hence, during these times stock index trends are much more likely to be moving downward and as a trader you should also adjust your strategy accordingly to fit the prevailing downwards trends of the stocks market index which you're trading.

 Contracts & Details